 Now in its thirteenth year, the prize celebrates GSD students who act in selfless ways to make the School a better place.
 Deserving students are nominated each spring by fellow GSD students, faculty, and staff, and winners are selected by the Alumni Council.
 The winners are presented with a book of their selection by the Council, and a second copy is donated to the Loeb Library with a bookplate commemorating the award.

-Natalie’s book selection was Sun Path House and Other Cosmic Architectures by Christian Wassmann and Hendrik Schwantes.
+Natalie’s book selection was Sun Path House and Other Cosmic Architectures edited by Christian Wassmann and Hendrik Schwantes.
 Born in Vancouver, Canada, to a Chilean mother and Taiwanese father, Natalie spent her childhood in Chile and Vancouver’s Musqueam Native Reservation.
 She pursued her undergraduate education at Parsons The New School For Design, where she received a bachelor’s degree in strategic design and management.
 At the GSD, she in the final year of her Master in Design Studies degree with a concentration in Risk and Resilience.
 One nominator said of Natalie: “She still is the person around Gund that I point to as a person everyone knows because she doesn’t fail to say hi to anyone she has met, even just once.
 If we talk about engaging in community, advancing design in leadership, and contributing to the daily life at the GSD, Natalie has contributed boldly and silently.”

 More than 40 GSD students were nominated for the Unsung Hero Book Prize for 2018-2019.
 Read more about the Prize’s tenth anniversary, celebrated in 2016.